Ebola Virus Hemorrhagic Fever

 Are people screened at airports for Ebola?

-U.S. Centers for Disease Control and Prevention (CDC) and Customs and Boarder Protection (CBP) have begun enhanced entry screening and health assessments of travelers who have been in countries most affected by the Ebola outbreak.
+U.S. Centers for Disease Control and Prevention (CDC) and Customs and Border Protection (CBP) screens travelers who have been in countries most affected by the Ebola outbreak.

 Are Illinois hospitals ready to care for patients with Ebola?